yesihaveidea/myrtille/DOCUMENTATION.md

 - In the target tab, select basic configuration to redirect everyone's folder to the same location, with create a folder for each user under the root path (the network share)
 - In the settings tab, ensure the user doesn't have exclusive rights to the documents folder (otherwise Myrtille won't be able to access it)

-## Network
-The installer adds the following rules to the machine firewall:
-- "Myrtille Websockets": allow both directions TCP port 8181 (default)
-- "Myrtille Websockets Secured": allow both directions TCP port 8431 (default)

 ## Security
-The installer creates a self-signed certificate for myrtille (so you can use it at https://yourserver/myrtille), but you can set your own certificate (if you wish) as follow:
+The installer creates a self-signed certificate for myrtille (so you can use it at https://myserver/myrtille), but you can set your own certificate (if you wish).
-- export your SSL certificate in .PFX format, with the private key
-- save it into the myrtille "ssl" folder with the name "PKCS12Cert.pfx"

-If not using Google Chrome (client side), see detailed comments regarding the security configuration into the Myrtille "Web.Config" file.
-You may have to add an exception for the secured websockets port (default 8431) into your browser.

-In case of issues, ensure the secured websockets port (default 8431) is not blocked by your firewall (or proxy, reverse proxy, VPN, etc.).

 ## Configuration
 Both the gateway and services have their own .NET config files; the gateway also uses XDT transform files to adapt the settings depending on the current solution configuration.